 - Market-Rate Affordable Units (MARKs): These units are owned by the private market and tend to have higher monthly rents.
 Affordability fluctuates with factors impacting housing market conditions, including employment trends, economic stability and basic supply and demand.
 Rent prices are at 50-60% and 60-80% of Area Median Income.

 The County works to expand the supply of Committed Affordable Units (CAFs) for low- and moderate-income households.
 There are more than 7,000 built or approved CAFs in 70+ apartment complexes located throughout Arlington, nearly 15 percent of all apartments in the County.
 To date in fiscal year 2015, the County has approved 307 rental units and 6 ownership units for a total of 313 affordable units.
-The County has an affordable housing target of adding 400 CAFs per year.

 The Department of Housing and Urban Development (HUD) estimates median family incomes each year, and these determine eligibility limits for affordable housing units.
 View the current income and rent limits for Committed Affordable Units in Arlington.